Cross Out Lower Back Pain or Sciatica, Hip and Knee Pain

 Over time, these are some of the most common awkward sitting and standing posture habits that may lead to increased musculoskeletal disorders (MSDs) stiffness and pain risks for the lower back, sciatica, hip, or knee.

 Why is this and how does this occur?
 What can I do daily at work and at home to reduce my MSD risks of having lower back, sciatica, hip, or knee pain?
-This month’s article is all about becoming more aware of the primary postures we use daily and how to reduce the risks of pain and injury while improving your quality of life.
+Learn how to become more aware of the primary postures we use daily and how to reduce the risks of pain and injury while improving your quality of life.

 The more time you spend sitting with your legs crossed, sitting on your feet, or standing with your toes pointed out, the more you tighten your hips’ powerful external rotator muscles, such as your piriformis.